 - Capture an ARP request, optionnaly decrypted with Chopchop

 - 2 Inject ARP request again and again

-- Stimulate traffic and unique IV collection
+- Stimulate traffic and collect unique IV

 - Orack WEP key with optimized FMS

-Full WEP cracking is now a matter of minutes[WWEP] And aircrack can still get optimized...
+Full WEP cracking is now a matter of minutes (movie[WWEP]) And aircrack can be optimized...

-WEP cracking WEP is weak, but still...
+WEP cracking So WEP is weak, but still in France...